5 March 2026

 The most significant change in 2026 is not just the higher dividend — it is the structural shift to a two-payment model.
 COOP paid its first-ever interim dividend in December 2025, matching KCB Group in offering shareholders twice-yearly income.
 This signals management confidence in the sustainability of the higher payout level.

-| Event | Expected timing |
+| Event | Date |

 |---|---|

-| Ex-dividend date | ~May 2026 |
+| Ex-dividend date | 4 May 2026 ✓ |

-| Book close date | ~Mid-May 2026 |
+| Book close date | 4 May 2026 ✓ |

-| Payment date | ~June 2026 |
+| Payment date | 5 June 2026 ✓ |

 For SACCO members: If you hold COOP shares through your SACCO’s collective investment scheme, the dividend is paid to the SACCO first and distributed to members according to your society’s rules.
 Check with your SACCO administrator for their specific timeline and distribution process.

-Is the COOP Dividend 2026 Sustainable?
+Are the COOP Dividends 2026 Sustainable?

 What supports the dividend going forward: